18F/API-All-the-X/pages/what_are_APIs-anecdotes_and_metaphors.md

 * APIs are like magic.
 * APIs are like a contract or a promise.
 * APIs are the things that you want others to be able to do with your stuff.
+* APIs are like prayers - you ask for things through them.

 ## Posts